How clean is the air in the borough?

 We constantly monitor and assess the air quality within the borough.
 Levels of nitrogen dioxide (NO2) are measured using diffusion tubes at various locations across the borough.
 These locations change regularly, and currently includes Basingstoke Town Centre, Bramley, Chineham and Beggarwood (A30).

 We use the results of this monitoring to carry out annual reviews and assessments against standards and objectives that are set out nationally.
 These standards have been put in place to protect people’s health and the environment.
-View our air quality reports dating back to 2010.
+View our air quality reports.